skyelynwaddell/skyelynwaddell/README.md

 ### <div align="center">I'm a digital creator and fullstack developer.
 I have worked on many projects of different genres, and this is my portfolio featuring my digital advents and creations.
 Thank you for taking the time to visit. 🤖</div>

-- 🔭 I love to create and develop front-end content such as Games, Apps, Music Production & Mixing, Video Editing, Youtube & Streaming, Graphic Design,
+- 🔭 I love to create and develop front-end content such as Games, Apps, Music Production & Mixing, Video Editing, Youtube & Streaming, Graphic Design.
 - 😺 I've always enjoyed art and animation since early Newgrounds Flash Animation.
 Manga, and 3D animation are also skills I have worked on in the past.
 - 🌱 My passion for front-end dev naturally makes me learn about back-end like Networking, Servers, Programming, Websites and more.
 - 👾 I have most experience using: Adobe Suite, Gamemaker Studio, FL Studio, Aseprite, Clip Studio, Sony Vegas, NodeJS, MongoDB, MySQL.
-- 👽 I have experience developing apps and games for all OS (Steam, Windows, Mac, Linux, Android, and iOS)
+- 👽 I have experience developing apps and games for all OS.
+(Steam, Windows, Mac, Linux, Android, and iOS)
 - 🧠 I have large knowledge base in digital Music Production and Mixing vocals as well how to operate many industry standard VST's like AutoTune.
 - ⚡ Fun fact: My Dad bought a family computer in the early 2000s and never limited my computer play time like most of my friends.
 For this I am thankful    ~ it has been a constant rabbit hole of learning and creating my entire life.